Impact of Dataset Properties on Membership Inference Vulnerability of Deep Transfer Learning: Theoretical analysis

-\end{restatable} \begin{proof} See \cref{sec:proof-rmia-power-law}. \end{proof} As for the LiRA power-law, bounding $||x-z||, ||x-m_x||$ and $||z-m_z||$ will provide a worst-case upper bound for which the power-law holds.
-Now the following corollaries extend the power-law to the average-case MIA vulnerabilities.
-We will also empirically validate these results in \cref{sec:predicting_dataset}. \begin{restatable}[Average-case LiRA power-law]{corollary}{corAverageLiRA} For the simplified model with arbitrary $C$, sufficiently large $S$ and infinitely many shadow models, we have
+Now the following corollary extends the power-law to the average-case MIA vulnerability.
+We will also empirically validate this result in \cref{sec:predicting_dataset}. \begin{restatable}[Average-case LiRA power-law]{corollary}{corAverageLiRA} For the simplified model with arbitrary $C$, sufficiently large $S$ and infinitely many shadow models, we have